Shelf Sag Measurements

 Optimal Versus Excessive Sag

-Other sources such as this shelf deflection chart, indicate that shelf sag should be less than 1/4".
-For a 4-1/2' wide bookshelf (about the widest most would consider building), a sag of 0.06" per foot results in 0.27" for the full span.
-For a 4' shelf, the sag would be 0.24".
-So, I opted to use this 0.06" (1/16") sag per foot specification to derive the excessive sag figures.
+Other sources that I have come across indicate that shelf sag should be less than 1/4″.
+For a 4-1/2′ wide bookshelf (about the widest most would consider building), a sag of 0.06″ per foot results in 0.27″ for the full span.
+For a 4′ shelf, the sag would be 0.24″.
+So, I opted to use this 0.06″ (1/16″) sag per foot specification to derive the excessive sag figures.